artsy/artsy.github.io/_posts/2018-11-20-keeping-dependencies-updated.markdown

 If you've worked with [eslint][eslint], [babel][babel-extends], or other tools in the js ecosystem, you've probably seen this type of configuration extension.
 It essentially allows us to use their best practices out of the box.
+Check out their [presets repo][renovate-presets] if you want to know what it adds specifically.

 Next, I set the [assignees][assignees].
 When [Renovate][renovate] opens a new PR, it'll assign it to these people so that the PR doesn't get missed.